-To enable body tracking with SteamVR for an avatar, SteamVR needs to be enabled in the Humanoid Control component.
+To enable body tracking with OpenVR for an avatar, SteamVR or OpenVR needs to be enabled in the Humanoid Control component.

 First Person Camera needs to be supported for the OpenVR HMD.
 For convenience, this option is also found on the Humanoid Control script.

 The SteamVR or OpenVR HMD option is added with a reference to the Real World HMD: